Emperor Mu of Jin: Under Empress Dowager Chu's regency

 Later in 352, Yin launched his own campaign, but upon the start of the campaign, former Later Zhao generals in control of Xuchang and Luoyang rebelled, and his venture had to halt to deal with these rebellions.
-Subsequently, when his assistants, the generals Xie Shang and Yao Xiang tried to attack Zhang Yu (張遇), the general in control of Xuchang, Former Qin forces came to Zhang's aid and defeated Xie's troops.
+Subsequently, when his assistants, the generals Xie Shang (Note: Xie was also Emperor Mu's grand-uncle, as he was Empress Dowager Chu's uncle.) and Yao Xiang tried to attack Zhang Yu (張遇), the general in control of Xuchang, Former Qin forces came to Zhang's aid and defeated Xie's troops.
 Yin then abandoned the campaign entirely.

 In fall 352, Yin prepared a second campaign.
 Initially, the campaign had some success, recovering Xuchang from Former Qin.
 However, Yin became suspicious of Yao's military capabilities and independence, and therefore tried to assassinate Yao.
 Yao discovered this, and, as Yin headed north, he ambushed Yin's troops, inflicting heavy losses on Yin.
 Yao then took over the Shouchun region.
 The people despised Yin for his military losses, and Huan submitted a petition demanding Yin's ouster.
 The imperial government was compelled to demote Yin to commoner status and exile him.
 From that point on, the imperial government was under Sima Yu alone, although it was forced to yield to Huan much of the decision-making power.

 In 354, Huan launched a major campaign against Former Qin, but after advancing all the way to the vicinity of Former Qin's capital Chang'an, hesitated on further advancements, and he eventually ran out of food supplies and was forced to withdraw.

-In 356, Huan proposed that the capital be moved back to Luoyang (where it had been until its fall to Han-Zhao in 311), but his proposal was rejected.
+In 356, Huan proposed that the capital be moved back to Luoyang (Note: Luoyang had been the imperial capital of the Jin dynasty until its fall to Han-Zhao in July 311.), but his proposal was rejected.
 He then carried out a campaign against Yao, who was largely in control of the region at the time.
 He dealt Yao some severe losses, and Yao eventually tried to advance west and was defeated and killed by Former Qin.
 Once again in control of the Luoyang region, Huan re-proposed his idea to move the capital back to Luoyang, but the imperial government again declined.
 Later that year, the Jin vassal Duan Kan (段龕), who was in control of modern Shandong as the Duke of Qi, was defeated by Former Yan's general Murong Ke, and his domain was seized by Former Yan.

 In spring 357, as Emperor Mu had his rite of passage (at age 13), Empress Dowager Chu terminated her own regency, and from that point on, Emperor Mu became officially the decision maker, although effectively, Sima Yu and Huan Wen continued to make the decisions.